czw94/hello-world/README.md

 my first Git project

 Sean(ZanWei) here working on my first trail of GitHub version control.

-I just graduated and is in the mist of starting off my career.
+I've just graduated and is in the mist of starting off my career.

 Confused and Fear of the future lead me to embrace challenges and keep on learning!